provenance-io/provenance/x/ibcratelimit/README.md

+# ibcratelimit

+## Notice

+**This module was forked from https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-rate-limit **

+_Unfortunately the original version could not be directly used due to extensive osmosis references, an incompatible Cosmos SDK version, and lack of support for IBC v6.x._

 # IBC Rate Limit

 The IBC Rate Limit module is responsible for adding a governance-configurable rate limit to IBC transfers.